Blueprint Components and Configuration

 - name: Pagination

-description: Retrieve a page of github repository commits
+description: Retrieve GitHub repository commits

 endpoint: "{{%BASE_URL%}}/repos/{YOUR_REPOSITORY_OWNER}/{YOUR_REPOSITORY}/commits"